 Marriage To An American Citizen Outside The United States

 Some people get married to a foreign national outside the United States by an American Citizen or Lawful Permanent Resident.
 Let’s first discuss a marriage visa for a spouse of an American Citizen.
-This process can be difficult if the couple has never lived together before and have had a long distance relationship during their dating period.
+This process can be difficult if the couple has never lived together before and have had a long-distance relationship during their dating period.
 Under these circumstances, we recommend a fiance visa over the spouse visa.
 Why?
 Simply, it is much easier to prove the requirements for a fiance visa than a marriage visa.
 However, if the fiance visa is unavailable because the marriage has already taken place, then there are some things a couple can do to satisfy the bonafide marriage requirements.
-As an experienced Immigration Lawyer, Robert West can help a couple take the right steps to prove up the marriage to the United States Citizenship and Immigration Services and the United States Department of State.
+As an experienced Immigration Lawyer, Robert West can help a couple take the right steps to prove the marriage to the United States Citizenship and Immigration Services and the United States Department of State.

 Marriage To A Lawful Permanent Resident Outside The United States

 Many Permanent Residents marry their sweethearts from their home countries after they become Lawful Permanent Residents.
 In this situation, the couple can marry but there will be a wait time of up to three years.
 During the waiting period, the foreign spouse may not obtain any U.S. Visa that is not dual intent because the spouse is an intending immigrant.
 The waiting is of course very difficult but until the law changes, there is nothing that can be done but to wait.
 Currently, there is a proposal to make spouses of Lawful Permanent Residents part of the same immediate category as spouses of United States Citizens.
 The best way to review all possible options is to set up an initial appointment with Las Vegas Immigration Lawyer Robert West.

 What Actually Is A Family Based Visa?